merledu/vaquita/README.md

 9. This output represents the result of the `vadd.vi` operation where each element of vector `v3` is incremented by 3.

-If you have questions or need assistance, don't hesitate to open an issue or reach out to the community for support.
+### Contributing:

+We welcome contributions from the community to make VAQUITA even better.

 Happy coding! 🚀